danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 2. A slider for selecting the number of characters to generate.
 3. A slider for setting the temperature (the value that control the amount of uncertainty of predictions)[^temp] with the range from 0 to 1.
 4. A button with the word 'generate'
-5. A result area that will display the generative text which is below the horizontal line `<hr>`
+5. A result area that will display the generative text

 **sketch.js**

-Selected syntax that is used for loading the training model, submitting the input seed text and getting the result from the ML algorithm:
+Selected syntax that is used for loading the training model, submitting the input seed text and getting the result from the ML algorithm.

 ```javascript
 let charRNN;